Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 Tics can be affected by factors such as stress, excitement, screen time, diet and even the weather.

-Because of this, our Tourette Syndrome homepage contains categories and articles to help you navigate the condition, whether you are a sufferer, family member or simply curious.
+The Tourette Syndrome homepage contains categories and articles to help you navigate all aspects of the condition.